leticiafossato/ironhack-projects/Week 2 - Shark Attacks/README.md

 ## Improvements
 - I answer the questions using mask, but if I restart I would use groupby to solve faster and clear the solution.</br>
-- I focus on extract data to answer questions about the database, but the designs of csv file could be cleaned better (some columns with space renamed and data sorted by data).
+- I focus on extract data to answer questions about the database, but the designs of csv file could be cleaned better (some columns with space renamed and data sorted by year).